-One of the symptoms of alcoholism is that the addicted individual will experience strong cravings to drink.
+One of the symptoms of alcoholism is that the addicted individual will experience intense cravings to drink.
 These urges may make women struggling with alcoholism feel restless.
-Sure, many people enjoy a drink on occasion, but women with an alcohol problem will feel that they need to drink.
+Sure, many people occasionally enjoy a drink, but women with an alcohol problem will feel that they need to drink.
 If they don’t, they may feel empty, anxious, depressed, hollow, or down.
 You may notice that someone struggling with an alcohol addiction will make excuses to celebrate every time you’re with them.

 5. Neglecting Responsibilities

-This can lead to a lot of resentment or to a lot of issues among family and friends.
+This can lead to resentment or cause issues among family and friends.
 Recovering alcoholics will usually later realize the damage they’ve done to those they love.
 They may have strained relationships.
 This is why many alcohol rehab centers offer family programs, family therapy, and counseling.

 6. Drinking Regardless of Consequences

-When a woman drinks regardless of whether it is causing problems in her life, she has a drinking problem.
+When a woman drinks despite the problems it causes in her life, she has a drinking problem.
 Most of us will stop drinking when it starts to become a problem.
 This is because the damages outweigh the fun of drinking.
 When a woman has become an alcoholic, she cannot abstain even when she considers all the problems alcohol has caused in her life.
 Her drinking becomes out of her control.
 She may get in trouble with the law and get charged with a DUI.
 She may lose her job or may ruin her relationships with her family and friends.
 None of that matters.